lordmulder/DynamicAudioNormalizer/README.md

 ### Version 2.00 (2014-07-2x) ###
 * Implemented a large lookahead buffer, which eliminates the need of 2-Pass processing
-* Dynamic Audio Normalizer now works with a single pass → processing time has been reduced to about 1/2
+* Dynamic Audio Normalizer now works with a single pass → processing time has been reduced to about ½
 * Removed the <tt>setPass()</tt> API, because it is *not* required any more
-* Added new <tt>reset()</tt> API, which can be used to reset the internal state of the Dynamic Audio Normalizer instance
+* Added new <tt>reset()</tt> API, which can be used to reset the internal state of the normalizer instance
 * Added new <tt>flushBuffer()</tt> API, which provides a cleaner method of flushing the pending frames
 * There should be **no** changes of the normalized audio output in this release